Allen Robinson and Darnell Mooney have been named the 2020 Brian Piccolo Award winners

 Wide receiver Allen Robinson won the veteran’s award while fellow receiver Darnell Mooney was named the rookie recipient of the honor.

+“Just talking to some of my peers within the organization who have grown to hear more and more stories about Brian Piccolo and the kind of relationship he had with his teammates, specifically with Gale Sayers,” said Robinson.
+“That right there is a relationship to me that really stuck out because, like I said before, looking at the history of our country over time and dating way back when to having, like I said before, two guys who were interracial roommates when it came training camp and stuff like that.
+Guys being able to put their differences aside.

+“That’s the true testament to the impact that football can have on people, and the impact that we as players can have on others.”

-After not reaching an agreement for a long-term deal during the 2020 season and this offseason, Robinson is currently on th team’s franchise tag for 2021.
+After not reaching an agreement for a long-term deal during the 2020 season and this offseason, Robinson is currently on the team’s franchise tag for 2021.